JayJay-101/semester-stacker-MAHE/README.md

 **[☕ Buy Me a Coffee](https://buymeacoffee.com/jaybuddyjay)** — Your support helps maintain and improve this tool for all MAHE students!

+please consider:
+- ⭐ Starring the repository and share with fellow mahe students

 ---

 ## ⚡ Why Semester Stacker?